andkirby/mageinstall/README.md

                       /*.csv  - import CSV files
                   /*.csv      - config CSV files

-Would you like make some fixes?
-Ask me - bizkirby@gmail.com.
+If you would you like to make some fixes feel free to make it and add pull request.
+Or add an issue.

 ## Console parameters